 If the folder title was made a little smaller and the whole screen was used then it should be possible to easily get 16 to 20 apps on each page.

 So unless you have a huge number of apps they would all appear on the first page giving really easy access to the minimum number of taps and swipes.

 The new folder view is also a floating box that has no relationship to the home page.
 In the earlier versions of iOS, there is an arrow pointing to a miniature version of the folder so you ‘get it’.
 In iOS, no such visual cue exists making it harder to build a mental model of where you are and what you are doing.

 A bit like breadcrumbs on a website we need to know where we are on the device in relation to the home screen.

 Jakob Nielsen wrote an interesting article on breadcrumbs which showed

 “One line of text shows a page’s location in the site hierarchy.
-User testing shows many benefits and no downsides to breadcrumbs for secondary navigation.”
+User testing shows many benefits and no downsides to breadcrumbs for the secondary navigation.”

 Based on this study, and many other similar ones it would seem sensible to retain a relationship between the home screen and the folder.
 Again, this is an odd decision since there is so much room on the folder to provide this information.

-At least you can disable some annoying iOS features
+How to disable annoying iOS features

 Finally, if you are fed up with some of the new features there is a great article on how to disable some of the more annoying new features of iOS over at the Telegraph.